Questions & Answers

 There is no better way to gain negotiation experience than by sitting in the hot seat yourself.
 So if you can handle it, cast your consultant in a supporting role.

 - Of course whilst learning by doing is the best method, it can also be the most expensive method - mistakes at the negotiation table cost money.
 To minimise on costly mistakes, prepare a mock negotiation where you role play.
 To get the most value, take it seriously and minimise the coaching during the session.
 You get the best results by analysing afterwards using a video camera.
 We prefer using 2 video cameras using split screen technology so that you see both sides of the table simultaneously.
-Our customised case studies and the video feedback that follows are consistently rated as being amongst the best learning experiences for our bespoke in-house trainings (yes, better than anything we teach during the course).
+Our customised case studies and the video feedback that follows are consistently rated as being amongst the best learning experiences for our bespoke in-house negotiation trainings (yes, better than anything we teach during the course).

 With sufficient quality preparation, you personally should be able to get most of the value from your negotiation.
 Assisting behind the scene is our preferred method of consulting.

-Crucial to solid preparation is starting your negotiation consultation early enough - this usually means long before you think you need to.
+Crucial to solid negotiation preparation is starting your negotiation consultation early enough - this usually means long before you think you need to.
 It takes time for example to gather quality information, get the right people on your side, formulate the best strategies, and create options.
 Unless you want to get the worst from your professional negotiator, don't parachute them into a deal in the 11th hour.
 Sadly most clients call for help when things are already going off-piste.

 When is the Party Over?

 As with any business negotiation, you should have a plan for when to go it alone - before contacting a professional negotiator.
-We suggest that you share this plan with your consultant negotiator, so that they are in agreement with you and focussed on creating the competency your company needs in your team.
+We suggest that you share this plan with your consultant negotiator, so that they are in agreement with you and focussed on creating the competency your company needs in your negotiation team.
 Be realistic by setting competency goals for each negotiator, rather than just pinning your hopes to a target future date.

 Payment & Reward